JanWijninckx/VBA-Docs/api/Office.FileDialog.md

 ## Example

-To display a file dialog box by using the **FileDialog** object, you must use the **Show** method.
+The file dialog box is displayed by calling the **FileDialog** object, **Show** method.
 After a dialog box is displayed, no code executes until the user dismisses the dialog box.
 The following example creates and displays a **File Picker** dialog box, and then displays each selected file in a message box.

 ```vb